 time that doesn't work.
 Ya see, when companies get started

-on the next version, they know they have to add a new bunch
+on the next version, they know they have to add a bunch

-of bells and whistles.
-(I mean, after all, this sales pitch
+of new bells and whistles.
+After all, this sales pitch

-even more broken stuff than the first one.
+even more broken stuff than the previous one.
 And if

 there's anything wrong with any product I buy (software, hardware, phone service, a